3 simple steps to lose weight as fast as possible. Read now

 It’s important to note that almost all these nutrients are concentrated in the yolk.
 The egg white mainly consists of protein.

-Summary: Raw eggs are nutrient-dense and packed with protein, good fats, vitamins, minerals, and antioxidants that protect your eyes, brain, and heart.
+Summary: Raw eggs are nutrient-dense and packed with protein, healthy fats, vitamins, minerals, and antioxidants that protect your eyes, brain, and heart.
 The yolks contain most of the nutrients.

 Raw eggs may decrease protein absorption

-Eggs are one of the best sources of animal protein out there.
+Eggs are one of the best sources of animal protein available.

 They contain all nine essential amino acids.
 For this reason, they’re often referred to as a “complete” protein source.

-However, according to one very small, much older study, eating raw eggs may decrease your absorption of these quality proteins.
+However, according to one very small, older study, eating raw eggs may decrease your absorption of these high-quality proteins.

 The study compared the absorption of protein from both cooked and raw eggs in 5 people and found that 90% of the protein in cooked eggs was absorbed, while only 50% of the protein in raw eggs was absorbed.

-This absorption issue is something to consider if eggs are your primary protein source, but the study’s size and date make it impossible to draw any real conclusions.
+This absorption issue is something to consider if eggs are your primary protein source, but the study’s size and age make it impossible to draw any definitive conclusions.

-Summary: It’s possible that your body will not absorb the protein in raw eggs and cooked eggs, but more research is needed.
+Summary: It’s possible that your body absorbs less protein from raw eggs compared to cooked eggs, but more research is needed.

 Raw egg whites may hinder biotin absorption